deercreeklabs/f1-seller-client/README.md

 # F1 Shopping Cart Client Libraries

-Users integrate with the F1 Shopping Cart service via two libraries:
+Integration with the F1 Shopping Cart service requires two libraries:
 * [Seller Client](seller.md/#f1-seller-client): A PHP library for use on the seller's web server.
 * [Shopper Client](shopper.md/#f1-shopper-client): A Javascript library for